Megan Williamson BA, CPT

 When she moved to Vancouver in 2014 to study Kinesiology at UBC, she ended up connecting with ICORD’s Physical Activity Research Center (PARC) through one of her professors.
 This was one of the most pivotal moments in her career because it led her to where she is now!
 Through volunteering at PARC, she was able to assist participants with their fitness programs and educate herself further on adaptive exercise.

-She has since completed a number of courses, including Spinal Cord Injury and Training, hosted by Spinalis from Sweden and held at ICORD, and attended many specialized conferences, such as FAMI, a 5 day hands on intensive in the gross anatomy lab at Mount Sinai Hospital in New York.
+She has since completed a number of courses, including Spinal Cord Injury and Training, hosted by Spinalis from Sweden and held at ICORD, and attended many specialized conferences, including the Functional Anatomy for Movement & Injuries Workshop at Mount Sinai Medical Center.
+Megan’s recently completed her Pilates for Neurological Conditions course which is recognized through Pilates Alliance.

 Building an Adaptive Fitness Community